 Metal Loaf Pan Method

-Preheat your oven to 450 degrees.
+Set oven temperature to 450 degrees.
 Score your loaves with a sharp knife or a lame.
 Cover the loaf pan with another loaf pan.
 You can set the loaf pan on top, or secure the loaf pans together with metal binder clips to keep the steam trapped inside.
 Bake for 20 min, remove top pan and cook for another 10-20 min (depending on how dark you’d like it).

 How to store your sourdough rye bread with caraway seeds